-This January, experience a theatrical transformation of Ickworth’s collection with a brand-new House exhibition created by design collective The Decorators, working with lighting designers Studio Dekka.
+Experience a theatrical transformation of Ickworth’s collection with a new House exhibition created by design collective The Decorators, working with lighting designers Studio Dekka.
 Ickworth’s biggest ever roof conservation project to protect the grand Rotunda and all its treasures within has given us the opportunity to celebrate some of Ickworth’s finest collection items.
 Join us as we embrace the newly darkened interior with an innovative new exhibition.

 Ickworth stands at an important moment in its history.
 ‘Ickworth Uncovered’ - a year- long conservation project is well underway with scaffolding encasing the entire Rotunda to secure the building for the future, by mending leaks and re-slating the domed roof.

-With the scaffolding comes darkness within the Rotunda and gives an opportunity to create a new exhibition space for a contemporary experience of the dramatic setting and collections.
-The new exhibition is in keeping with the spirit of the Earl Bishop’s vision of an eccentric and theatrical space at Ickworth- impressing visitors and complementing his awe-inspiring art collection.
+With the scaffolding comes darkness within the Rotunda and gives an opportunity for a new exhibition space for a contemporary experience of the dramatic setting and collections.
+The exhibition is in keeping with the spirit of the Earl Bishop’s vision of an eccentric and theatrical space at Ickworth- impressing visitors and complementing his awe-inspiring art collection.